 When Tammy isn’t working, she enjoys reading, cooking and

-spending time outdoors with my son, daughter and husband.
+spending time outdoors with her son, daughter and husband.

 As Staffing Advisor, Ellen works to ensure all aspects of the office are running smoothly.
 She manages employees' schedules, and also assists the client services team in identifying compatible personalities when matching CAREGivers with clients.